 Pineapple consumption is mostly dominated by the myth and restricts many women for its use if they are expecting or planning a pregnancy.
-However, this nutrition-packed fruit can be included in moderate quantities to your diet and does not cause any harm.
+However, this nutrition-packed fruit can be included in moderate quantities in your diet and does not cause any harm.

-It is advisable to consult your doctor to understand if the Pineapple is safe for you or not as the presence of high sugar content in Pineapple can be responsible for other health issues.
+It is advisable to consult your doctor to understand if the Pineapple is safe for you or not as the presence of high sugar content in the Pineapple can be responsible for other health issues.

-I hope you like the article about “Pineapple during pregnancy”.
+I hope you liked the article about “Pineapple during pregnancy”.
 Share it with your friends and family.
 If you want to know more about diet plans like skincare diet, weight loss diet, weight gain diet, baby diet, and women diet plan.
 You can visit our official website – diet24x7.com.